 The actual spots are not always black, by the way.
 They may be brown, tan, or even red.
-These same or related fungi may affect a wide range of other plants, as well.
-If you notice leaf spot on your magnolia tree, it's a good bet that other ornamentals in your landscape may also be affected by fungal leaf spots, as well.
+These same or related fungi may affect a wide range of other plants as well.
+If you notice leaf spot on your magnolia tree, it's a good bet that other ornamentals in your landscape may also be affected by fungal leaf spots.

 Fungi thrive in moist conditions.
 As the University of Connecticut (UConn) Extension observes, in the presence of the fungal spores, all it takes is "a film of water" on the leaf for the spores to germinate and penetrate the leaf.
 It is at that point that foliage becomes diseased.

-Leaf spot is most likely to appear during periods of rainy or humid weather, and often clears up again on its own when sunny, dry weather returns.
-In warm, humid climates, mature healthy trees may experience annual appearance of some leaf spot, and it is rarely a cause for serious worry
+Leaf spot is most likely to appear during periods of rainy or humid weather and often clears up again on its own when sunny, dry weather returns.
+In warm, humid climates, mature healthy trees may experience an annual appearance of some leaf spot, and it is rarely a cause for serious worry.

 Treating Leaf Spot